-During the reporting periods contained herein, we did experience revenue and margin adjustments of certain projects based on the aforementioned factors.

-Allowance for (reversal of allowance for) doubtful accounts.
-We maintain an allowance for doubtful accounts for estimated losses resulting from the potential inability of certain customers to make required future payments on amounts due to us.
-Management determines the adequacy of this allowance by periodically evaluating the aging and past due nature of individual customer accounts receivable balances and considering the customer's current financial situation as well as the existing industry economic conditions and other relevant factors that would be useful towards assessing the risk of collectibility.
+During the reporting periods contained herein, we did experience revenue and margin adjustments of certain projects based on the aforementioned factors periodically evaluating the aging and past due nature of individual customer accounts receivable balances and considering the customer's current financial situation as well as the existing industry economic conditions and other relevant factors that would be useful towards assessing the risk of collectibility.
 If the future financial condition of our customers were to deteriorate, resulting in their inability to make specific required payments, additions to the allowance for doubtful accounts may be required.
 In addition, if the financial condition of our customers improves and collections of amounts outstanding commence or are reasonably assured, then we may reverse previously established allowances for doubtful accounts.
-Changes to estimates of contract value are recorded as adjustments to revenue and not as a component of the allowance for doubtful accounts.